valor-software/ng2-table/README.md

 - `cellClicked`: onclick event handler
 - `expanderClicked`: onclick for expander event handler
 - `scrolledDown`: scrolled down to renderMore at percentage event handler
+- `valueEdit` : returns the row, column, row index, column index, original value, and new value in one object after an editable table cell has been submitted

 ### Filter